wyuenho/emacs-pet/README.rst

-Have you ever worked on a project that uses one of the many Python package managers and/or virtual environments, where all the linters, formatters and commit hooks are setup meticulously, and then when you fire up Emacs, packages like `flycheck <https://www.flycheck.org/en/latest/>`_ or `lsp-mode
+Have you ever worked on a project that uses one of the many Python package managers and/or virtual environments, where all the linters, formatters and commit hooks are set up meticulously, and then when you fire up Emacs, packages like `flycheck <https://www.flycheck.org/en/latest/>`_ or `lsp-mode
 <https://emacs-lsp.github.io/lsp-mode/>`_ are either unable to find the binary
 in your virtualenv, or are using a wrong one?